 According to the group policies, all credit decisions are taken by a credit committee.
 Its members have approval limits that reflect their expertise and experience.
 All decisions on medium credit exposures are taken by credit committees at the banks' head offices and, in exceptional cases, by the supervisory boards.
 Decisions on very small exposures are taken by credit committees in the service centres, whereas decisions on small exposures are taken by branch credit committees.

 Setting appropriate credit limits, deciding which services correspond to the financial needs of clients and determining the proper structure of the credit exposure form an integral part of the discussion process within the credit committee.
+In this context, the following general principles apply: The lower the amount of the credit exposure, the stronger the documentation provided by the client, the shorter the term of the credit exposure, the longer the client's history with the bank and the higher the account turnover of the client with the bank, the lower will be the collateral requirements.
 An increase in the credit exposure is only allowed within approved limits and is monitored closely.
 The banks have far-reaching powers to limit increases in credit exposures swiftly when the credit risk profile of a client deteriorates.